Photographing The Northern Lights

 - Invest in a good quality camera bag.

 - Avoid taking your camera gear from cold temperatures to heated areas quickly as it can create condensation

 - Keep your memory cards and spare batteries in your pockets or use hand warmers to help increase battery life.

 Another tip is to make sure YOU are dressed for the elements and safety.
 Temperatures can drastically drop during the times when the Northern Lights are at their best.
 You don’t want to miss any chance to capture them because you had to go back inside to warm up.
-Make sure you have a warm jacket, thermals hat, boots, a torch and of course gloves.
+Make sure you have a warm jacket, thermals, warm hat, warm hiking boots, a torch/headlamp and of course warm gloves.

 Camera Settings For Northern Lights

 - ISO 1200

 - F/2.8 ( or as wide as your lens will go)